wp-plugins/post-list-featured-image/readme.txt

 == Installation ==

+1. **(Recommended)** Install directly from the WP Directory through your admin panel Plugins>Add New>>Search for "Post List Featured Image".
+Click install under the name, and activate when prompted.

-1. Upload posts-list-featured-image.zip via "wp-admin/plugin-install.php?tab=upload" or if using FTP, unzip posts-list-featured-image.zip and upload `/posts-list-featured-image/` directory to the `/wp-content/plugins/` directory.
+2. Upload posts-list-featured-image.zip via "wp-admin/plugin-install.php?tab=upload" or if using FTP, unzip posts-list-featured-image.zip and upload `/posts-list-featured-image/` directory to the `/wp-content/plugins/` directory.

-2. Activate the plugin through the 'Plugins' menu in WordPress (under plugin name:
+3. Activate the plugin through the 'Plugins' menu in WordPress (under plugin name:
 **"Posts List Featured Image"**).

-3. Find more Installation options at http://jaggededgemedia.com/plugins/post-list-featured-image/
+4. Find more Installation options at http://jaggededgemedia.com/plugins/post-list-featured-image/

 == Frequently Asked Questions ==